It’s time for this week’s episode by episode Star Trek Discovery review. For my takes on previous seasons and episodes, go here.

 Whereas last week’s episode followed Michael’s explosive arrival 900 years in the future, this week’s episode follows the Discovery‘s equally explosive arrival.

-“Far From Home” starts where season 2 left off, with the Discovery emerging from the wormhole, while most of the crew knocked unconscious.
+“Far From Home” starts where season 2 left off, with the Discovery emerging from the wormhole and most of the crew knocked unconscious.
 This is a problem, because the Discovery is hurtling at full speed towards a planet.
 The bridge crew wakes up just in time to avert the worst, but the Discovery still crashes on the surface of an unknown planet that is definitely not Terralysium either (and once again portrayed by Iceland) in a thrilling scene.
 Is it me or has Discovery upped the ante with regard to effects heavy space scenes this season?

 The combined efforts of the bridge crew manage to bring the Discovery down in one piece, but the ship is still badly damaged, rendering the sensors, much of the power supply as well as the internal and external comms useless, which means that the Discovery has no way of finding out where and when they have landed.
 Nor do they have any way of contacting Michael.
 Though the damaged scanners still function well enough for Tilly to find life, telling the Discovery crew that their mission to thwart the evil AI Control’s attempt to destroy all life in the universe was a success.
 Of course, the viewer already knows this from last episode, but the Discovery crew doesn’t.